stereoplegic/structor/docs/integrating-with-create-react-app.md

 Do not change any options in the following steps of the wizard.
 Just click on `Install component` in the last step.

-Now we will see that we have `MyNotes` component instead of `ThemeProvider`.
+Now we will see that we have `MyNotes` component instead of `ThemeProvider` on the page.

 At this point we should change the components source code to make it functional.